joshmiller04/-base-11ty-site/about.md

 layout: default.njk
 ---

 I'm Josh Miller, an Information Science major with a strong interest in media and information.
 I am passionate about exploring how technology can enhance world engagement.
 I also have an entrepreneurial side, always looking for innovative ideas and opportunities to make a difference, whether through a startup or a community project.
 My laid-back personality makes it easy for me to connect with others, and I believe that collaboration is key to success.
 I take pride in my communication skills, as I enjoy conveying complex ideas in a relatable way.
 I aim to create a supportive environment that encourages creativity and teamwork.
 With my background in information science, a passion for media, and an entrepreneurial mindset, I am excited about the possibilities ahead and look forward to making a meaningful impact in my fields while enjoying the journey along the way.
-Outside of my studies, I enjoy a variety of activities that keep me balanced and engaged.
+Outside of my studies, I enjoy a variety of activities that keep me balanced and engaged

+Each day in space is an adventure, and I hope to share some of that with you.
+Whether it’s a new discovery, a profound moment of solitude, or a glance at the beauty of the cosmos, this blog is my way of communicating with the world I left behind.

+Thank you for following my journey.

 ---